haresfaiez/haresfaiez.github.io/_posts/2019-12-25-uglifyjs-internals-overview.md

 `AST_Lambda` defines the name of the function, a list of its arguments, and `uses_arguments` (a boolean that is true when the function accesses the arguments array).

-Other than those nodes, only `AST_Symbol` knows about `AST_Scope`.
-It holds a reference to its scope.
+Other than those nodes, only `AST_Symbol` knows about `AST_Scope` because it holds a reference to its scope.
-An `AST_Symbol` is either an accessors, a declaration in var/function name or argument/catch block, a reference to a symbol/label, the keyword `this`, or a loop label.
+An `AST_Symbol` is either an accessor, a declaration of a variable, a function name, a function argument, a definition of the error in a catch block, a reference to a symbol/label, the keyword `this`, or a loop label.

 UglifyJS defines `AST_Scope` operations in [`lib/scope.js`](https://github.com/mishoo/UglifyJS2/blob/master/lib/scope.js).